Kowhai Park castle mural

 Decision on the Kowhai Park mural

-The artist has successfully had funding and approval from the Public Art Steering Group for murals in the past but in this case they unanimously agreed that some of the imagery wasn’t suitable for younger children and highlighted potential copyright issues with the cartoon characters.
+The artist has successfully had funding and approval from the Public Art Steering Group for murals previously, but in this case, the group unanimously agreed that some of the imagery wasn’t suitable for the site and highlighted potential copyright issues with cartoon characters.

 The significance of the Kowhai Park castle

-Kowhai Park is a unique community playground and park appreciated by locals and known around the country.
-The Kowhai Park castle was partly designed by prominent modernist architect, Don McCallum, as part of the architectural team Prince, McCallum & Harvey.
+Kowhai Park is a unique community playground and park appreciated by locals and known around the country for its quirky sculptures.
+The Kowhai Park castle itself was partly designed by prominent modernist architect, Don McCallum, as part of the architectural team Prince, McCallum & Harvey.
+It’s important that any further additions to the park consider the heritage and feel of the space.

 What happens next

-The exterior walls of the Kowhai Park castle will be painted one colour to keep the castle as close to its original form as possible.
+The exterior walls of the Kowhai Park castle will be cleaned in September to keep the castle as close to its original form as possible.